 - 4.1.
 The Company has a Risk Management Function as required by Luxembourg law, the annual report is signed off by the Company's external auditors. - 4.2.
 The remuneration policy is consistent with sound and effective risk management and does not encourage risk taking which is inconsistent with the risk profiles, rules or instruments of incorporation of the UCITS that the Company manages. - 4.3.
 None of the Employees is able to act in isolation.
 The Company strictly applies the six-eye principle to all corporate decisions, with escalation to the Board of Directors where deemed appropriate and/or necessary. - 4.4.
 Employees are required to undertake not to use personal hedging strategies or remuneration- and liability related insurance to undermine the risk alignment effects embedded in their remuneration arrangements. - 4.5.
 For the foreseeable future, any bonus amounts paid to the Employees will not exceed 25 % of their annual base salary.
 Such amounts are not considered to qualify as an incentive to take excessive risk. - 4.6.
 Given the nature of the Company's business, none of the Employees [nor any other members of staff] exercises professional activities such that they could be performed to achieve extraordinary personal remuneration whilst having a material impact on the risk profile of the Company and the of the UCITS that the Company manages. - 4.7.
+For investment professionals variable remuneration seeks to align their incentives with the long-term interests of the Company's clients and its long-term success and to promote a sound and effective risk management culture which includes sustainability risks adherence in accordance to the Company's ESG policy as resolved by the Board. - 4.8.
 The assessment of the performance-based components of remuneration shall be based on longer-term performance and take into account the outstanding risks associated with the performance.
-The measures of future performance to which the deferred element is linked shall be risk adjusted. - 4.8.
-The deferred element of the bonus takes into account the outstanding risks associated with the performance to which the bonus relates and may consist of equity, options, cash, or other funds the payment of which is postponed for the duration of the deferment period. - 4.9.
-The measurement of performance, as a basis for bonus or bonus pools, shall include an adjustment for current and future risks related to the underlying performance and shall take into account the cost of the capital employed and the liquidity required. - 4.10.
+The measures of future performance to which the deferred element is linked shall be risk adjusted. - 4.9.
+The deferred element of the bonus takes into account the outstanding risks associated with the performance to which the bonus relates and may consist of equity, options, cash, or other funds the payment of which is postponed for the duration of the deferment period. - 4.10.
+The measurement of performance, as a basis for bonus or bonus pools, shall include an adjustment for current and future risks related to the underlying performance and shall take into account the cost of the capital employed and the liquidity required. - 4.11.
 The Company's remuneration policy gives no reason to assume that risks in the area of conflict of interests and conduct of business rules in accordance with MiFID and the Applicable Regulation requirements may arise.